Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Reduced-Order Model Differential Equations

 and polynomial features up to order $p_{o}$ are added, giving the nonlinear state matrix:

-where $N_O = \binom{4+(p_{o}-1)}{p_{o}}+1$ is the total number of candidate ODE terms. $\bm{\Phi_{D_{nl}}}$ clearly contains an abundance of terms that could formulate the unknown nonlinear ODE.
-Setting the cardinality as the stopping criterion, the $\ell_0$-minimization problem is given as:
+where $N_O = \binom{5+p_{o}}{p_{o}}$ is the total number of candidate terms and $\bm{\Phi}_{D_{nl}}$ contains an abundance of terms to formulate the unknown nonlinear equation.
+Setting the cardinality as the stopping criterion, the $\ell_0$-minimization problem is:

 which is solved using OMP to obtain the coefficients of the discovered ODE ROM ($\text{\textbf{ODE-ROM}}_{D}$) as follows: